 Preparing dental graduates to provide care for frail and care-dependent older patients: An educational intervention

 Background: Australia’s population is living longer and retaining more of their dentition.
 While the demand for oral health services in residential aged care facilities (RACFs) increases, there is a call to further inclusion of gerodontology in the undergraduate dental curriculum.
-This qualitative study explored the attitude of dental students to providing oral health care to older people using a pilot gerodontology curriculum as an intervention during a final year clinical placement in XXXX.
+This qualitative study explored the attitude of dental students to providing oral health care to older people using a pilot gerodontology curriculum as an intervention during a final year clinical placement in Hobart, Tasmania.

 Methods: Focus groups with undergraduate dental students on clinical placement were conducted prior to and after implementation of a pilot gerodontology curriculum.
 The qualitative data was thematically analysed.